-The Society welcomes the introduction of the new tutorials outlined below.
+The Society welcomes the running of the tutorials outlined below.
 Though the Society is not directly involved in developing or reviewing the content of the tutorials, we believe that they will usefully extend the education opportunities available to our Student members.

 The pass rate amongst the students who sat CP2 after attending previous tutorials for CA2/CP2 examinations has been exceptional.
 In recent years three consecutive cohorts achieved a 100% pass rate and the average pass rate since the inception of the tutorials eight years ago is greater than ninety percent.

 Outline of Tutorials